HarshRaolji003/Portfolio/README.md

 Contact Form: Users can reach out to me via an interactive form. <br>
 Social Media Links: Links to my professional profiles such as GitHub, LinkedIn, and more.
 <h2>🚀 Live Demo</h2>
-Check out the live version of my portfolio here: <a href="https://harshraolji003.github.io/Sorting_Visualizer/">Live Demo</a>
+Check out the live version of my portfolio here: <a href="https://harshraolji003.github.io/Portfolio/" target="_blank">Live Demo</a>
 <h2>📝 License</h2>
 This project is licensed under the MIT License.
 See the LICENSE file for more details